mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 A combination of the Multiply and Screen blending modes, switching between both at a middle-lightness.

-Overlay checks if the colour on the upperlayer has a lightness above 0.5.
+Overlay checks if the color on the upperlayer has a lightness above 0.5.
 If so, the pixel is blended like in Screen mode, if not the pixel is blended like in Multiply mode.

 This is useful for deepening shadows and highlights.